MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 To begin configuring the connection, navigate to the assisted setup page and launch the **Cloud Migration Setup** assisted setup guide.
 If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] on-premises, the same setup guide is also available in your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to continue the configuration process.

-### The assisted setup guide
+### The "Set up Cloud Mogration" assisted setup guide

-The assisted setup guide consists of up to six pages that take you through the process of connecting your solution to the Business Central cloud tenant.
+The assisted setup, called "Set up Cloud Migration", is starting a "Setup Cloud Migration" wizard whcih consists of up to six pages that take you through the process of connecting your solution to the Business Central cloud tenant.

 1. Welcome and Consent page